-The B.S. degree Radiologic Sciences will prepare students for a career as a cardiac cath technologist, cardiovascular imaging technologist, computer tomography technologist, department area supervisor or manager, educator, emergency and trauma radiographer, federal medical device inspector, general diagnostic radiographer specialist, interventional technologist, magnetic resonance imaging technologist, mammographer, procedures technologist, quality assurance/quality control, radiation MQSA inspector, radiation protection specialist, state inspector for diagnostic medical equipment or supervisor/technologist.
+A degree in Radiologic Sciences will prepare students to work with patients and physicians, performing a wide variety of diagnostic imaging procedures within the radiology (X-ray) department.
+Students will be prepared for a career as a cardiac cath technologist, cardiovascular imaging technologist, computed tomography (CT) technologist, department area supervisor or manager, educator, emergency and trauma radiographer, federal medical device inspector, general diagnostic radiographer, interventional (IR) technologist, magnetic resonance imaging (MR) technologist, mammographer, quality assurance/quality control specialist, radiation MQSA inspector, radiation protection physicist or state diagnostic medical equipment inspector.

-Health Administration undergraduate program is certified by the Association of University Programs in Health Administration.
+The Bachelor of Science in Health Administration program is certified by the Association of University Programs in Health Administration (AUPHA).

-Master’s in Public Health program is accredited in the Community Health Education by the Council on Education for Public Health (CEPH).
+The master and bachelor degrees in the Public Health program are accredited for Community Health Education and Applied Epidemiology by the Council on Education for Public Health (CEPH).

-Radiologic Sciences bachelor’s program is accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT) and by the California Department of Health, Radiologic Health Board.
+The Bachelor of Science in Radiologic Sciences program is accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT) and approved by the California Department of Health, Radiologic Health Branch.